HarryBof/Youtube-Content-Guard/README.md

 Click the extension icon in Chrome.

-The first time you open it, you will see two fields:
+The first time you open it, the extension asks for:

 ```text
 Gemini API Key